 The Group recognises transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.

-Further information about the assumptions made in measuring fair values is included in note 22 (a) - accounting classifications and fair values.
+Further information about the assumptions made in measuring fair values is included in following notes:

+Note 22 (a) - accounting classifications and fair values.